spld— SICStus Prolog Application Builder

 These files are assumed to be C/C++ source code and will be compiled by the C/C++-compiler before being passed to the linker.

-If an argument is still not recognized, it will be passed unmodified to the linker.
+If an argument is still not recognized, then it will be passed unmodified to the linker.

 See The Application Builder.